Sanam (1951 film)

 Sanam is a 1951 Bollywood romantic film directed by Nandlal Jaswantlal, who also directed the classic Anarkali.
 It starred Dev Anand, and his co-star was Suraiya, who also recorded the playback singing for the film.
 Meena Kumari acted in the film in a supporting role, where she played the role of Suraiya's best friend.
-The film was unsuccessful at the box office, which attributed to Suraiya's fading stardom in the early 1950s, and Madhubala's and Nargis' simultaneous rise as the top female stars.
+The film was an average at the box office, which was attributed to Suraiya's fading stardom in the early 1950s, and Madhubala's and Nargis' simultaneous rise as the top female stars.